Connecting to the VEX V5 Competition Field

 Power on the V5 Brain.

-Additional Information: Understanding the V5 Radio LED lights
+V5 Radio LED Statuses

 Mounted and wired V5 Robot Radio is shown on a V5 robot.
 In this example, the Radio's LED lights are solid red.